enliven is governed by a Board of Directors consisting of a maximum of 4 elected members and 3 co-opted members.

 Chairperson – Gregg Nicholls

-Originally from Adelaide Greg was formerly an academic and social researcher.
+Originally from Adelaide Gregg was formerly an academic and social researcher.
 He started his working life in Victoria with the then Community Services Victoria (now Department of Health and Human Services) based in Dandenong where he held several positions in the child protection and disability sector.
-Greg has worked in the health and primary care sectors for 22 years in Bendigo and Melbourne.
+Gregg has worked in the health and primary care sectors for 22 years in Bendigo and Melbourne.
 He is past Chair of the Inner East PCP and a member of several other committees and Boards.
+He is currently Deputy President of Council on the Ageing (COTA) Victoria and Chairperson of Victorian Primary Care Partnerships.

 Vice Chairperson – Phillip Toovey

 Director – Mary Rydberg

 Mary has over 25 years of management experience with a number of government, community and health organisations.
 She is the previous Manager of Community Care with the City of Greater Dandenong.
 She is currently a Non-Executive Board member with Mallee Accommodation and Support Programs (MASP), and Mallee Track Health and Community Service.
 She is a member of Mildura Rural City Council Audit and Risk Committee and Board Chair of Mildura Base Public Hospital.

 Director – Tom McLaughlin